kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

   HttpBin
   </summary>

-1. Expose the service and secure it by creating an APIRule CR in your Namespace.
+1. Expose the Service and secure it by creating an APIRule CR in your Namespace.
 Run:

   ```shell